This post may contain affiliate links.

 - More affectionate.

-Roaming, the cat wont want to roam anymore to seek for a mating partner.
+Roaming, the cat won’t want to roam anymore to seek a mating partner.

-Female siamese cats after spaying also undergoes a lot of changes in their behaviour, moods, cycles and overall individuality.
-The decreased levels oestrogen reduces a variety of unwanted behavior such as:
+Female Siamese cats after spaying also undergo a lot of changes in their behavior, moods, cycles, and overall individuality.
+The decreased levels of estrogen reduce a variety of unwanted behavior such as:

-- The cat wont be irritable as heat cycles causes a fluctuation in hormone levels which can cause irritability, restlessness and anxiety.
+- The cat won’t be irritable as heat cycles cause a fluctuation in hormone levels which can cause irritability, restlessness, and anxiety.
 A spayed cat will not experience these hormonal changes and will display more consistent behavior.

-- Less aggressive due to the decrease oestrogen levels.
+- Less aggressive due to decreased estrogen levels.

-- Overall the female Siamese cat will be more passive in their behaviour resulting in a more reserved character.
+- Overall the female Siamese cat will be more passive in their behavior resulting in a more reserved character.

 Are Male or Female Siamese Cats More Affectionate?

-Both male and female Siamese cats are Affectionate as they are sociable and loving, however majority of siamese cat owners say that males show more affection and require more attention from their owners.
+Both male and female Siamese cats are Affectionate as they are sociable and loving, however, the majority of siamese cat owners say that males show more affection and require more attention from their owners.

 Males are more hands-on as they tend to enjoy the company of their human parents.
-Males are also very playful and out going in terms of character.
-That said, I believe both genders have equal love and affection to give, as this depends on how much of time you spend with the cat and how well they were raised as well as the environments which they were exposed too.
+Males are also very playful and outgoing in terms of character.
+That said, I believe both genders have equal love and affection to give, as this depends on how much time you spend with the cat and how well they have been raised as well as the environments to which they were exposed too.

-Above all its their personality that shines through since both genders show equal potential of being kind and affectionate.
-They do well with other cats, dogs and kids as they are known for being more “Dog-Like”.
+Above all, it’s their personality that shines through since both genders show equal potential for being kind and affectionate.
+They do well with other cats, dogs, and kids as they are known for being more “Dog-Like”.
 For more information checkout my previous article where I discuss this further.

 Siamese cats are averagely sized with well-defined slender features.
-These cats are muscular, athletic and are known for their distinctive coat color and the shape of their head.
-A full grown siamese cat will weigh around 8-12 pounds with females weighing under 8 pounds.
+These cats are muscular, and athletic and are known for their distinctive coat color and the shape of their head.
+A full-grown siamese cat will weigh around 8-12 pounds with females weighing under 8 pounds.

 - Female Siamese cats weigh around 6-8 pounds and stand around 27-31cm tall.
 While some Siamese cats weigh below 8 pounds.